-We have licensees in approximately 165 countries throughout the world.
-Royalty fee revenue derived from our vehicle rental licensees in 2015 totaled \$131 million, with approximately \$93 million in our International segment and \$38 million in our Americas segment.
+We have licensees in approximately 170 countries throughout the world.
+Royalty fee revenue derived from our vehicle rental licensees in 2016 totaled \$132 million, with approximately \$94 million in our International segment and \$38 million in our Americas segment.
 Licensed locations are independently operated by our licensees and range from large operations at major airport locations and territories encompassing entire countries to relatively small operations in suburban or rural locations.
 Our licensees generally maintain separate independently owned and operated fleets.
 Royalties generated from licensing provide us with a source of high-margin revenue because there are relatively limited additional fixed costs associated with fees paid by licensees to us.
-Locations operated by licensees represented approximately 50% of our Avis and Budget car rental locations worldwide and approximately 29% of total revenue generated by the Avis and Budget Systems in 2015.
+Locations operated by licensees represented approximately 50% of our Avis and Budget car rental locations worldwide and approximately 29% of total revenue generated by the Avis and Budget Systems in 2016.
 We facilitate one-way car rentals between Company-operated and licensed locations, which enables us to offer an integrated network of locations to our customers.

 We generally enjoy good relationships with our licensees and meet regularly with them at regional, national and international meetings.
 Our relationships with our licensees are governed by license agreements that grant the licensee the right to operate independently operated vehicle rental businesses in certain territories.
 Our license agreements generally provide our licensees with the exclusive right to operate in their assigned territory.
-These agreements impose obligations on the licensee regarding its operations and most agreements restrict the licensee's ability to sell, transfer or assign its license agreement and capital stock.
-Licensees are generally required to adhere to our system standards for each brand as updated and supplemented by our policy bulletins, brand manuals and service program.
+These agreements impose obligations on the licensee regarding its operations, and most agreements restrict the licensee's ability to sell, transfer or assign its license agreement and capital stock.